 I have been working in the acting profession for the past dozen years or so, and have been given the opportunity to portray dozens of different character types in over 100 film and TV productions.
 It’s not like a predictable, boring office job where you sit in a cubicle and do the same job day in and day out, knowing that tomorrow and the day after tomorrow will be the same old thing.
 In the world of an actor’s life, it’s different; you never know what you may be doing for your next gig or where it will take you to.
 It’s like the phrase from Forrest Gump, “Life is like a box of chocolates.
 You never know what you’re gonna get.”
-I was reminded of that adage recently, when I got the gig of a lifetime being a body-double for a well-known actor for a film that will be shown on Netflix.
-And this was no ordinary gig; it was a five-day-long commitment involving driving cross-country for over 3,000 miles.
+I was reminded of that adage recently when I got the gig of a lifetime being a body-double for actor/comedian Ricky Gervais.
+It’s for a film called Special Correspondents that will be shown on Netflix.
+And this was no ordinary gig; it was a six-day-long commitment involving driving cross-country for over 3,000 miles.
 When I was offered the assignment, equal amounts of trepidation and excitement crept through my mind, but it was the carpe diem in me that solidified my decision to go ahead with it and to seize the moment.
 Life is short after all, isn’t it?

 Our adventure during the week of July 27 through August 1 can best be described as a guerrilla film-making experience involving a team effort of seven people who wanted to make a little movie, reach a deadline and if we all survived, have fun doing it.
 Many things went wrong, but our need to make this endeavor a success pushed us way beyond our comfort zones and forced us to use our ingenuity and survival skills to make this endeavor a success.